harp/harpjs.com/public/docs/development/stylus.md

             +- _variables.styl
 ```

-You would simple setup your `index.ejs` as follows
+You would simply setup your `index.ejs` as follows

 ```html
 <html>